-This safeguarding training level 4 course (Safeguarding Children) is suitable for professionals from Health, Education, Police and Children’s Social care; those who work with complex cases and social work staff responsible for co-ordinating assessments of children.
+This course is suitable for professionals from Health, Education, Police and Children’s Social care; those who work with complex cases and social work staff responsible for co-ordinating assessments of children.
+Upon completion of this course, delegates are welcome to attend the ‘Safeguarding Adults Refresher (Level 4)‘ to cover the same competencies with adult safeguarding.

 - To understand the role of the Designated Safeguarding Lead